Can Vinegar Be the Solution to Alzheimer's and Senile Dementia?

 Newly formed enzymes are not acetylated.
 The newly formed HIF-1α is not acetylated and serves as a so-called watchdog circuit, i.e. a circuit that monitors whether the system is working.
 If the system works, it can immediately destroy HIF-1α.
 If this fails, the system has a problem and needs to go into repair mode, the electronic system usually reboots.
 The biological system switches to backup metabolism, fermentation.

 So far, only the hydroxylation system with subsequent removal is reported in the literature.
 But I found a study that shows that the main mechanism for normoxia is acetylation with subsequent degradation of HIF-1α.
-This is important information in the context of the fact that stopping the activity of ACC1 stops the uptake of acetyl-CoA, elevates it's level and thus increases the acetylation of HIF-1α, ensures its degradation, and also ensures the proper acetylation of histones to properly control gene activation in the cell nucleus.
+This is important information in the context of the fact that stopping the activity of ACC1 stops the uptake of acetyl-CoA to fat synthesis, elevates it's level and thus increases the acetylation of HIF-1α, ensures its degradation, and also ensures the proper acetylation of histones to properly control gene activation in the cell nucleus.
 In addition, stopping the formation of fat will significantly reduce the consumption of NADPH.
 In a glucose-deficient, fat-excess environment, this means that NADPH generation by the cytosolic enzyme IDH can be stopped, which fixes the reversal run of the mitochondrial IDH enzyme which blocks the TCA cycle.
 So the TCA cycle starts to run clockwise and can produce CO2.
 This will provide enough oxygen in exchange for CO2.
 Are you watching?
 This is the correction of oxidative metabolism, oxidative phosphorylation.
 Acetate/vinegar can do that.

 Now I'm going to leave the acetate and look at a mouse model of Alzheimer's disease.
 We know that the current treatment procedure for "Alzheimer's" is completely ineffective and there is no explanation of the causes of this increasingly common disease.
 This group of scientists took the opposite approach, first testing a number of substances in a mouse model and conducting a study on the two most promising.
 They seem to have succeeded.
 They also determined the mechanism of how two completely different synthetic substances act on the brain in such a way that they restore the metabolic parameters and cognitive abilities of mice.